Skip to main content

 self._name = _name

-def display(self):
+def _get_salary(self):

-# Accessing and modifying protected attributes (not recommended)
+# Accessing protected attributes and methods

 Private Attributes and Properties